Title-I, Part A is part of the Every Student Succeeds Act

 - Engaging in any other activities that the district believes are appropriate in increasing engagement.

-As, amended this Act provides financial resources to schools and or local agencies with large percentages of children from low-income families.
+As amended, this Act provides financial resources for schools and or local agencies with large percentages of children from low-income families.
 These financial resources support things such as: